Having problems with your GP practice, but not sure what you can do? We can help.

 "[ICBs are] a statutory NHS organisation responsible for developing a plan in collaboration with NHS trusts/foundation trusts and other system partners for meeting the health needs of the population, managing the NHS budget and arranging for the provision of health services in the defined area."

-ICBs also make decisions about what procedures and medicines will be available on the NHS in their area; this is fed back to GP Services in the form of guidance documents, which show GPs what can and cannot be prescribed, or what diagnostic procedure will and won’t be available.
+ICBs also make decisions about what procedures and medicines will be available on the NHS in their area.
+These decisions are fed back to GP services in the form of guidance documents, which show GPs what can and cannot be prescribed, or what diagnostic procedure will and won’t be available.

 Examples of when you might need to contact your ICB: